File menu > Open

 After you open the ZXL file, the STL, SLDPRT, SLDASM file-types become linked to the path in which you extract the ZXL files.

-You can choose to specify the path into which you want to extract ZXL file-types:
+You can choose the path to which you want to extract ZXL file-types:

-◉Create sub-directory automatically - all files extract into a sub-directory to the path location of the ZXL file.
+◉Create sub-directory automatically - all files extract into a path location that is a sub-directory to that of the ZXL file.

-◉Specify ZXL output directory - you specify the path for the files.
+◉Specify ZXL output directory - you enter the path for the files.

 I recommend you select Specify ZXL Output Directory.
-I usually specify the same path as that of the ZXL file itself.
+I usually use the same path as that of the ZXL file itself.
 You can also select or make a new path.

 When you open a DXF file-type, you add a DXF-element to the Assembly-Tree as a child to the Model.
 The DXF element is the container for the DXF-drawing.